 Step 4: Install CloudFlare Flexible SSL Plugin

 You need to install CloudFlare Flexible SSL Plugin.
-This plugin is required to prevent infinite redirect loops when loading WordPress sites under CloudFlare’s Flexible SSL system.
+This plugin is required to prevent infinite redirect loops when loading WordPress sites, else you will get err_too_many_redirects error in the browser.

 Step 5: Add Always Use HTTPS Cloudflare Page Rules

 Go to Cloudflare dashboard and click on Pagerule menu.
-You need to add page rule as shown below.
-This will alwas convert your normal http url to https so that you will not loose any trffic.
+Add page rule as shown below.
+This converts normal HTTP URL to HTTPS so that you do not lose any traffic.

-Now your HTTP to HTTPS migration is complete.
+Now migration is complete.
 Just open your site in any browser to see if it is having https in URL.
-If Your connection to this site is not fully secure, then you need to change all URL to https.
-This happens because your site is old and some of the images, CSS are served over HTTP protocol.
-You can change this by updating all this url.
+If you see an error like Your connection to this site is not fully secure, then you need to change all URL to https.
+This happens because your site is old and some of the images, CSS is served over HTTP protocol.
+You can change this by updating all this URL.
 Manually it is not possible so you can use Better Search and Replace WordPress Plugin.